 Hope this saved you some time.
 Sure wish someone had told me!

-BY THE WAY; I notice from my Analytics that this page is frequently visited.
-Thank you, please show your appreciation by sharing, adding a comment, or liking it!
+DON'T GO YET!
+I notice from my Analytics that this page is frequently visited.
+Thank you for visiting and using my advice!
+Please please please show your appreciation by sharing, adding a comment, or liking it!

 For Windows 7 on the PC: